 Back in the 1990s, a woman I knew from college shot and killed an intruder in her home.

 The intruder had been released from prison a couple of months before, having served 14 years.
 He'd been convicted of breaking into a couple's home, tying up the husband, raping the wife, and burglarizing the place.
-A few weeks later, my friend and her fiance found the ex-con hiding in the closet of their Mesa home -- and managed to blow him away after a struggle.
+My friend and her fiance found the ex-con hiding in the closet of their Mesa home — and managed to blow him away after a struggle.

 I'll never forget what my friend told me afterward: You may believe in guns, she said, but you never want to go through something like that.
 She'd had nightmares, anxiety attacks, and pangs of guilt in the weeks following.
 Knowing this woman and hearing of her experience first-hand, (it also made the papers), taught me that it's foolish to be cavalier about the possibility of using a gun in self-defense.

-But not to own a gun at all?
+To not own a gun at all?
 Crazy.